 If you are dropping your chain regularly, check your limit screws on the derailleur.
 If they set incorrectly, your chain can overshoot and drop off your gears.

-Suspension travel actually plays a big part of your chain tension.
+Suspension travel actually plays a big part of your chain tension too.
 Bikes with more rear suspension will experience quite a lot of chain growth under compression.
 When coupled with rough terrain, it is necessary to have a secure drivetrain to make sure your chain doesn’t drop off.

-The range of your cassette has an effect on chain tension too.
+The range of your cassette also has an effect on chain tension.
 11 speed cassettes can have a range of 10 to 24 or 11 to 42T (or higher) can make the chain very floppy on the smallest gear.
 Again, with rough terrain, this could cause you to drop your chain at the worst time.

 Do you need a mountain bike chainguide?

 The first thing to check, is that do you actually need one?
 Derailleurs with clutches mean that a lot of riders won’t need a chain guide.
 If you drop your chain enough for you to be searching for this page, you will probably need one.
 Therefore, you can skip this part.